rolia-net/tumulus-sc/README.md

 # tumulus
-The completely re-architected Tumulus system, (Milestone 4)
+The completely re-architected Tumulus smart contract (for Milestone 4)